 - Antique Finish – The antique brass finish is darkened to look aged or old like an antique.

 - Bronze – A bronze finish can give an antique look and feel.

-Because Brass is finished in so many different kinds of looks and feels, it remains a trendy metal to be used for either solid brass or plated brass for home decor at home furnishing products.
+Because Brass is finished in so many different looks and feels, it remains a trendy metal for either solid brass or plated brass for home decor at home furnishing products.

 What Is Nickel?